uhh-lt/SCoT/clusters.md

 ![Fade In Cluster](./images/show_cluster_in_graph.png)

 In some cases, nodes are not connected to any other in the graph.
-The are only neighbours to the target word.
+They are only neighbours of the target word.
 Then, the nodes are not rendered in the graph, but they are listed under "Singletons" in the edit column.

 ![Singletons](./images/singletons.png)